TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Benchmark Experiments

 \subsection{Detector Robustness and SOTA Evaluation}

 \textbf{Overall Robustness Profile:} While detailed per protocol analysis is valuable, evaluating robustness across thresholds provides a comprehensive view of a detector’s generalization capabilities.
 Fig.~\ref{fig:radar_plot_combined} summarizes performance across all generators, averaged over protocols, for T1 and T0.1 thresholds.
 High and balanced coverage across all axes indicates consistent generalization across identity, generator, and joint shifts—crucial for handling unseen data from future SOTA generators and varying identities.
 At T1 (Fig.~\hyperref[fig:radar_plot_combined]{\ref*{fig:radar_plot_combined}a}), DeepFake-Adapter~\cite{shao2025deepfake} and TALL~\cite{xu2023tall} exhibit strong performance across most generators, with DeepFake-Adapter excelling on LivePortrait~\cite{guo2024liveportrait}, Hallo~\cite{xu2024hallo}, and AniPortraitVideo~\cite{wei2024aniportrait}.
 However, when the threshold is tightened to T0.1 (Fig.~\hyperref[fig:radar_plot_combined]{\ref*{fig:radar_plot_combined}b}), DeepFake-Adapter’s performance drops sharply—particularly for AniPortraitAudio~\cite{wei2024aniportrait} and EMOPortraits~\cite{drobyshev2024emoportraits}—indicating reduced robustness under stricter constraints.
 In contrast, TALL retains high scores across most generators at T0.1, suggesting better threshold-level resilience and stronger generalization under a low false positive rate.
+We also evaluate detector performance generalizing to unseen generators such as commercial generator MAGI-1~\cite{magi1} and academic generator Hallo3~\cite{cui2024hallo3}.
+We observe similar trend whereas the best-performing models, TALL and DeepFake-Adapter, maintain high detection scores.
+We include the full result in the Supplementary.